-The consultation for the policy will take place between 19th June 2009 20th August 2018 and 31st August 2009 14th October 2018.
+The consultation for the policy took place between 20th August 2018 and 14th October 2018.
 The Authority has followed the Revised Code of Practice (April 2004) and the Cabinet Office Guidance on consultations by the public sector.

 The full list of comments made and the consideration by the Authority of those will be available upon request to: The Licensing Team via email licensing@sevenoaks.gov.uk or by telephone 01732 227325.

 The policy is published on Sevenoaks District Council's website www.sevenoaks.gov.uk.
-Copies have been placed in the public libraries within the area and is available in the Council's principal offices.